ShrutiSharma-27/OOP_JAVA/README.md

 > Variables inside the object are called instance variables.
 Example : student_1 is an object of class Student.
 Then, roll_no, name, & marks are the instance variables.

 > (.)
 Dot Operator : In Java, its categorised as separator.

+* declaration  :

+  Student student_1;  //only declaring the reference to the object  //no object is really created yet  //only reference is set up  //no initialisation is done  //only the reference variable get stored in stack and by default in Java it is pointing to null.